Ventricular tachycardia

 Watch our animation to see what happens in ventricular fibrillation.

-Ventricular tachycardia is most common in people who already have a heart problem such as coronary artery disease, a previous heart attack or heart muscle disease (cardiomyopathy).
+Ventricular tachycardia is most common in people who already have a heart problem, such as coronary artery disease, a previous heart attack or heart muscle disease (cardiomyopathy).
 But there are other possible causes too.
-For more information, see our section on causes of ventricular tachycardia.
+For more information, see our Causes of ventricular tachycardia section.

 Did our Ventricular tachycardia information help you?